 These fighters who revert to primal behaviors are in Condition Grey.
 Unaccustomed to the stress that their bodies are experiencing, they go through a kind of shutdown.
 What is it that makes some first-time fighters capable of performing in Condition Red?

 The answer is stress inoculation, and the theory is that just like we can inoculate ourselves against illnesses by vaccinating ourselves with a small amount of dead virus, so we can also inoculate ourselves against stressors by repeatedly exposing ourselves to them over time.
 Just as the vaccination serves to introduce our body to a dead virus so that our immune system will more readily recognize and fight it when we are attacked by the real thing, so stress inoculation prepares us to remain calmer and respond more appropriately under fear-based stress response.
 Why does the kid who just got out of jail perform relatively calmly in the boxing fight, remaining in Condition Red while their opponent descends into Condition Grey or Black?
 Stress inoculation.
 Their body and brain have seen worse violence.
-They are able to remain calmer, retain more cognitive function, and perform better.
+They are able to remain calmer, retain more cognitive functions, and perform better.

 “My goal for everyone I train,” says Grossman, “is to give them skills that will not leave them panic-stricken, producing an untrained and unprepared response in the moment of truth.”
 Rather, he says, “I want to see them produce a trained, skilled, and rational response.”

 The problem is that true stress inoculation takes time, and as demonstrated by those who habitually are able to make sound split-second tactical decisions, it also takes a tremendous amount of experience.
-Consider the near-decade of training that many SEALs have undergone by the time they make it to DEVGRU, where they will be tasked with carrying out elite no-fail hostage-rescue missions.
+Consider the near-decade of training that many SEALs have undergone by the time they make it to DEVGRU, where they will be tasked with carrying out elite no-fail hostage rescue missions.
 Consider the training trajectory of professional MMA fighter Urban, able to perform so calmly and rationally in the cage, who at the age of 26 has been training in his sport since he was only 15.
 Working out the rough math with him, based on varying training schedules over his career, the numbers add up to a total of 7,384 hours of MMA training between the ages of 15 and 26.

 Now, look at the training hours that are required in various states to become a police officer.
 In Louisiana, 360.
 North Carolina, 620.
 California, 664.
 Florida, 770.
 Massachusetts, 900.
 CNN looked this data over and considered career paths that require considerably more training time in each of those states.
 In California, it takes nearly twice as many training hours to become a cosmetologist as it does a police officer.
 In Michigan, nearly seven times the training hours it takes to become a police hour are required of those who wish to become licensed electrical sign specialists.
 And so on, and so forth.